mikeerickson/mocha-starter/README.md

 # mocha-starter

+Quick and dirty `mocha-starter` project

+- Uses standard node `assert` assertion tool
+  - You can easily override this to use `chai`

 ## Credits

-angular-sandbox written by Mike Erickson
+mocha-starter written by Mike Erickson

 E-Mail: [codedungeon@gmail.com](mailto:codedungeon@gmail.com)